supermarsx/altrightclick/readme.md

 ## CLI Arguments
 - `--config <path>`: use a specific config file
+- `--generate-config`: write a default config (with comments) to the resolved path and exit
 - `--log-level <error|warn|info|debug>`: override logging level (default: info)
 - `--log-file <path>`: append logs to a file in addition to console
 - `--install`: install a Windows service (auto-start)